MarkSFrancis/awesome-csr-api/README.md

 1. Clone the project onto your local machine
 1. Open a shell at the root of the project and run `npm i`
-1. Run `npm run dev`
+1. Run `npx wrangler pages dev`
-1. Open another shell at the root of the project and run `npx wrangler pages dev`
+1. Open another shell at the root of the project and run `npm run dev`
+1. Once the dev server is running, whilst that shell is focused, press "o" and "Enter" to open the project in your browser

 # Deploying to Cloudflare